 There are many pet animals that can be trained to do some interesting tricks.
 Dogs are the most popular pets for training, they can jump and run a lot and when compared to our guinea pigs, they aren’t so agile.
 Still, this does not prevent guinea pigs from being trained, you can always make them learn something new.

 Are guinea pigs trainable?
-Yes, guinea pigs are trainable but training them requires lots of practice and patience.
-Guinea pigs are intelligent animals and you can teach them some of the basic commands such as name, stand-up, going-in-circles, how to use the litter box and more.
+Guinea pigs are trainable but training them requires lots of practice and patience.
+Guinea pigs are intelligent animals and you can teach them some of the basic commands such as name, stand-up, going-in-circles, how to use the litter box, and more.
 Also, guinea pigs are very social animals and they love to spend time with their owner, so it is quite easy to incorporate training while playing with your guinea pig.
-Still, have in mind that guinea pigs are not like dogs and you should’t force them to learn some hard tricks that only dogs are capable of learning.
+Still, have in mind that guinea pigs are not like dogs and you shouldn’t force them to learn some hard tricks that only dogs are capable of learning.

 Now, how do you train your guinea pig?
 In the following sections, we’ll talk about guinea pig’s training and how to establish a training routine with your guinea pig.
 But first, before we make it to that point, let’s see just how smart or trainable are guinea pigs.
 Let’s begin!

 Guinea Pig Training: How Trainable Are Guinea Pigs?